JitenKumar/namaste-react/README.md

 React is doing the efficient DOM manipulation
 Why React is Fast because it doesn't touch the Actual DOM it just find the difference and then touch the actual DOM

+useEffect as soon as the render cycle is complete it will call the useEffect callback function

+Whenever a localState variable is updates reconcialitaiton algo is called again and rerendering the component again

+# Router

+Two type of routing in web application

+1. Client side routing - new way of routing
+2. Server side routing - Like OLd way of routing

+Dynamic Routing for different restaurants